dineshsairallapalli/Trajectory-Optimization-for-Bipedal-Robots/README.md

 - Expand the optimization framework to handle diverse terrains and real-world uncertainties.
 - Integrate machine learning models for adaptive gait adjustments in unpredictable scenarios.
 - Transition the algorithms to hardware implementations for humanoid robots and assistive wearable systems.

----

-This description not only highlights the technical and research aspects of your project but also provides a clear structure for potential collaborators or recruiters exploring your repository.